Der perfekte Elevator Pitch

 Unfortunately, there is no recipe for the right call-to-action in your elevator pitch.
 However, I can give you a few approaches that you can use to develop your own ideas.
 As a rule of thumb, you can say the following: When developing your call-to-actions, always think about the user intention first.

-Google has divided user intentions into four categories:
+Google has divided the user intentions into four categories:

 1. Visit in person: As a rule, local businesses are sought.

-2. Website: The user searches for a page that is already known to him.
+2. Website: The user searches for a page that he already knows.

 3. Do: The user wants to buy something, for example.